tag1consulting/goose/src/docs/goose-book/src/getting-started/common.md

 ## Specifying how long the load test will run

 The `--run-time` option is not affected by how long Goose takes to start up.
-Thus, if you configure a load test with `--users 100 --start-time 30m --run-time 5m` Goose will run for a total of 35 minutes, first ramping up for 30 minutes and then running at full load for 5 minutes.
+Thus, if you configure a load test with `--users 100 --startup-time 30m --run-time 5m` Goose will run for a total of 35 minutes, first ramping up for 30 minutes and then running at full load for 5 minutes.
 If you want Goose to exit immediately after all users start, you can set a very small run time, for example `--users 100 --hatch-rate .25 --run-time 1s`.

 If you do not configure a run time, Goose will run until it's canceled with `ctrl-c`.